LEADING OFF: Strasburg returns to majors; Trout, Alonso sit

 Mike Trout is listed as day to day after the Angels star exited a game because of tightness in his left groin.

-The three-time AL MVP was out of the lineup Wednesday night as the Angels hosted Boston and tried to break a 13-game losing streak, tying for the longest in franchise history.
+The three-time AL MVP was out of the lineup Wednesday night as the Angels lost 1-0 to Boston, extending their losing streak to a franchise-record 14 games.

+"Definitely better than it was last night.
+He’s going to stay inside today, do a lot of treatments on it, and we’re just going to kind of see where that takes us by game time," Angels athletic trainer Mike Frostad said.
+“He’s not concerned about it.
+He’s very upbeat, moving around pretty good, and he’s really been in a good frame of mind.”

 Trout ended a career-worst 0-for-26 slump Monday.
 He homered early in the game Tuesday, then grimaced while running out a double.